 Source: Smashing Magazine

 Based on how people generally use their mobile devices, this graphic shows just how easy — or difficult — it is for users to reach certain parts of the page.
-Clearly, the bottom is easiest for users to access, so designers have adjusted their menus to meet their needs.
+Clearly, the bottom is easiest for users to access, so designers have adjusted their menus and submenus to meet their needs.

 For example, a web designer created an animated sliding tab bar and included it at the bottom of this finance app.